saeta/CS-249A-Reimplementation-In-Scala/README.md

 [Programming In Scala, 1st Edition by Martin Odersky][pis1ed].

 # Background #
+In Fall 2011, I took [CS249A][cs249a].
+The second two assignments (which I have named assignments 1 and 2) were very tiresome and frustrating to write.
+One of the reasons they were so frustrating is because they were implemented in C++, in a special *Cheriton* style.
+In sum, the two assignments took about 8,000 lines of C++ to fully implement.
+I found myself very frustrated with the methodology used in the class.

+The class raised very important points vis-a-vis software engineering.
+I considered issues I hadn't taken much thought before.
+Professor Cheriton is absolutely right in bringing these issues up, and trying to come up with a workable methodology.
+I simply don't think he has the right solution, yet.
+After a productive 45 minute chat on the last day of class, I decided to re-implement the assignments in Scala using Actors, to see if that yielded a more satisfactory software engineering experience.
+This is the fruit of that labor.

 The assignment is sourced from [the CS249A website][cs249a] I have copied it down into the assignment directory so that the assignment details last beyond the quarter in which I took CS249A.
 (Note: the web pages were available to the public, and were not behind Web-Auth, so I feel justified storing them in this repository.
 Accessed: 1:10am 12/25/11)

+## Personal Goals ##
+I wanted to work on this project both to better develop my thoughts and opinions on Cheriton's software engineering methodology, and to learn Scala, play with Scala tools, play with Github, (learn Markdown,) and save myself from utter and complete boredom during Winter Break.

+## Caveats ##
 In translating this assignment from C++ to Scala, there have been a few changes.
 Because I'm not interfacing with a rep-layer as in the assignment, that has been removed.
 Further, "introducing exception based handling" has been removed, because it is also non-sensical, as I used exception-based handling already (in minimal fashion).

+Further, because I worked with 2 partners, we had to implement an extra extension.
+(Normally group sizes are 2 people.)
+The extension we added is a visualization component, where we could output the shipping network to a graphviz file, which could then be transformed into pretty pictures.

 # Design Overview: A view from 10,000 feet #
 The code is split up into a few packages.
 The most important one is probably